501(c) organization

-A 501(c) organization is a nonprofit organization in the federal law of the United States according to Internal Revenue Code (26 U.S.C. § 501(c)).
+In United States federal law, a 501(c) organization is a nonprofit organization according to Internal Revenue Code (26 U.S.C. § 501(c)).
 Such organizations are exempt from some federal income taxes.
 Sections 503 through 505 set out the requirements for obtaining such exemptions.
 Many states refer to Section 501(c) for definitions of organizations exempt from state taxation as well.
 501(c) organizations can receive unlimited contributions from individuals, corporations, and unions.

-For example, a nonprofit organization may be tax-exempt under section 501(c)(3) if its primary activities are charitable, religious, educational, scientific, literary, testing for public safety, fostering amateur sports competition, or preventing cruelty to children or animals.
+For example, a nonprofit organization may be tax-exempt under section 501(c)(3) if its primary activities are charitable, religious, educational, scientific, literary, testing for public safety, or preventing cruelty to children or animals.

 Types

 According to the IRS Publication 557, in the Organization Reference Chart section, the following is an exact list of 501(c) organization types (29 in total) and their corresponding descriptions.
 (Note: In accordance with the Internal Security Act of 1950, any 501(c), 501(d), or 521 organization loses its tax-exempt status in any taxable year during which the organization is a communist-action organization or a communist-infiltrated organization.)